Airbnb (ABNB)

 Airbnb (NASDAQ:ABNB) competes with a range of online travel companies such as Booking Holdings (NASDAQ:BKNG), Expedia (NASDAQ:EXPE), TripAdvisor (NASDAQ:TRIP), Trivago (NASDAQ:TRIV) and Alphabet (NASDAQ:GOOG.L).

 A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last three years, Airbnb grew its sales at an impressive 19.3% compounded annual growth rate.
+Any business can have short-term success, but a top-tier one grows for years.
+Luckily, Airbnb’s sales grew at a solid 14.2% compounded annual growth rate over the last three years.
 Its growth surpassed the average consumer internet company and shows its offerings resonate with customers, a great starting point for our analysis.

 Airbnb Quarterly Revenue

-This quarter, Airbnb reported year-on-year revenue growth of 6.1%, and its $2.27 billion of revenue exceeded Wall Street’s estimates by 0.6%.
-Company management is currently guiding for a 9.9% year-on-year increase in sales next quarter.
+This quarter, Airbnb grew its revenue by 9.7% year on year, and its $4.10 billion of revenue was in line with Wall Street’s estimates.
+Company management is currently guiding for a 8.5% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 9.9% over the next 12 months, a deceleration versus the last three years.
-This projection is underwhelming and suggests its products and services will see some demand headwinds.
+Looking further ahead, sell-side analysts expect revenue to grow 8.5% over the next 12 months, a deceleration versus the last three years.
+This projection doesn't excite us and indicates its products and services will face some demand challenges.
 At least the company is tracking well in other measures of financial health.

 6. Nights And Experiences Booked